Jada Pinkett Smith’s ‘Red Table Talk’ blew up on Facebook. Now, Gloria Estefan’s family is creating a spinoff.

 Gloria: Through the years, they’ve asked me to host a gazillion different talk shows.
 I had always turned it down because of the time constraint.
 The right thing never came about.

-When I watched this amazing, groundbreaking show that Jada did on Facebook Watch, I thought if I ever were to do this — and this is before I even knew they were going to invite us — this would be the kind of thing I would do because you’re free to talk.
+When I watched this amazing, groundbreaking show that Jada did on Facebook Watch, I thought if I ever were to do this — and this is before I even knew they were going to invite us — this would be the kind of thing I would do, because you’re free to talk.
 There’s not, like, “Okay, commercial,” “Okay, three-minute sound bite,” and you can’t expound upon things.

 When I asked [Emily and Lili], they were super excited about it.
 And secretly, I just wanted to spend more time with them.
 [Laughs]